 - Membership Terms: When you affiliated with your PRO, you agreed to their membership terms.
-These likely included a minimum amount of time, typically one to five years, that you agree to be affiliated with them before you can switch to another society.
-This can also depend on the number of songs you’ve registered with them, when you registered those songs, and how much money those songs are making.
+These likely included a minimum amount of time — typically one to five years — before you can switch to another society.
+This may also depend on the number of songs you’ve registered with them; when you registered those songs; and how much money those songs are making.

-- Delay In Song Registration: Additionally, you may be able to switch your affiliation, but your old society will continue to license the songs you’ve already registered with them for a period of time before you can switch those over to your new society.
+- Delay In Song Registration: Your old society may continue to license the songs you registered with them as you switch over to your new society.

-- Membership Fees: Some societies charge a small affiliation fee, while others don’t.
-You may have to pay to sign up with a new PRO.
+- Membership Fees: Some societies charge a small affiliation fee; you may have to pay to sign up with a new PRO.

-- Delays In Payment: When you switch your society, there will likely be a delay in your royalty payments, as your new PRO processes all of your information and songs, new licenses are executed, and licensees switch their payees.
+- Delays In Payment: There will likely be a delay in your royalty payments as your new PRO processes all of your information and songs, new licenses are executed, and licensees switch their payees.

-- Foreign Collection: Payments from foreign societies may be coming into your society at a very delayed pace, these ‘in-flight’ (e.g. coming in the next quarter or two) payments are likely to be lost through bureaucracy or will take 3-4 years to untangle, if at all possible.
+- Foreign Collection: Payments from foreign societies may come into your society at a very delayed pace.
+These “in-flight” (e.g., coming in the next quarter or two) payments could be lost through bureaucracy or take 3-4 years to untangle.

-If you do change your affiliation, you must notify us via our Support Form of your new PRO affiliation and IPI so we can update your account information.
+If you choose to change your affiliation, you must notify us of your new PRO and IPI so we can update your account information accordingly.
 If we are not notified of this change, your registration and royalties will be significantly delayed.